You-Gao/Blog/_books/2025-06-30-vibecoding.md

 * *Fundamentals of Software Architecture*
 * *Head First Software Architecture*

-Though, I have a disclaimer.
-The fact is having well-founded and solid software developer skills will never hurt.
+Though I have a disclaimer.
+The fact is, having well-founded and solid software developer skills will never hurt.
 It would be incredibly easy to offload "*critical thinking*" to an AI, but incredibly hurtful, especially in your early career.

 It's not like debugging as a skill is going to go away.
 I, for one, think it will be the most important skill.
 And to do debugging, you actually need to know the syntax and what is "*under the hood*".
 Yes, AI is coming, but I believe it is a "*tad-bit*" overhyped.

 > "You can teach a physicist finance, but you can't teach a finance person physics."
-> <figcaption class="blockquote-footer">Jim Simons</figcaption>
+> {% include figcaption.html caption="Jim Simons" %}

 ---
 [^1]: Not the auto parts company.